Abdur Rashid Khan (politician)

+Early life

 Born in Dera Ismail Khan, Sardar Rashid was educated at Islamia College Peshawar.

+Professional life

-He then joined the Indian Police (IP) and was serving as the Deputy Superintendent of Police in Peshawar City when Pakistan became an independent country on August 14, 1947.
+He then joined the Indian Police Service (IP) and was serving as the Deputy Superintendent of Police in Peshawar City when Pakistan became an independent country on 14 August 1947.
 He was one of the senior most police officers in the newly-emergent country.

 Sardar Rashid rose to become the Inspector General of Khyber Pakhtunkhwa Police, but resigned from the police service on April 23, 1953, when he was appointed as the 8th Chief Minister of Khyber-Pakhtunkhwa.
 His nomination was controversial in that he was handpicked by his predecessor Abdul Qayyum Khan.
 However, he proved to be a popular choice, and in November 1953, he was elected as the provincial president of the Muslim League despite the efforts of Abdul Qayyum Khan to retain the post for himself following his elevation to the Central Government.